 There is no fixed template for how to do this.
 But every inspiring vision is formed from the same basic ingredients or building blocks.

-The third of these ingredients is to ask your audience to make a choice: will they support you?
+The third of these is to ask your audience to make a choice: will they support you?

 “This is where we are going.
-If you don’t like it, get out of the stock.”
+If you don’t like it, sell your stock.”

 Adapted from Inner Leadership: tools for building inspiration in times of change.